goughy000/jms-responder/README.md

 #### ResponderServer
 The *ResponderServer* is responsible for managing the kicking off threads to listen for inbound messages.
 It is the main entry point.

-#### StubbedResponse
+#### MatchableResponse
-A *StubbedResponse* is a pre-canned Request/Reply pair.
+A *MatchableResponse* is a pre-canned Request/Reply pair.
 It contains a section on how to match a request, and the body to send in reply (and an optional delay)

 #### ResponseRepository
-A *ResponseRepository* is responsible for matching an inbound request with a *StubbedResponse*.
-The *FixedResponseRepository* is an implementation included which just matches against a fixed list of *StubbedResponses*
+A *ResponseRepository* is responsible for matching an inbound *Request* with a *Response*.
+The *FixedResponseRepository* is an implementation included which just matches against a fixed list of *MatchableResponses*

 #### Matcher
-A set of *Matchers* are assigned to each *StubbedResponse* and these are used by the *ResponseRepository* to check if a *StubbedResponse* is the correct one to send back for a given Request, a number of *Matchers* are included
+A set of *Matchers* are assigned to each *MatchableResponse* and these are used by the *ResponseRepository* to check if a *MatchableResponse* is the correct one to send back for a given *Request*, a number of *Matchers* are included

 ### Matchers